Skip to main content

 Comprehensive Evaluations

-1. Deterministic Evals - These are evals that are deterministic and can be run without any LLM inference.
+1. Deterministic Evals - These include unit tests, integration tests, and E2E tests that can be run without any LLM inference.

 2. LLM-based Evals - These are evals that test the underlying functionality of Stagehand’s AI primitives.